mohamedgamal332/emotion_character_aware_tts/README.md

      ```

 3. **Output**:
-   - The final audiobook will be saved as `Audiobook.mp3` in the `output` directory.
+   - The final audiobook will be saved as `Audiobook.mp3` in the `main` directory.

 ## API Request Format